ExxonMobil Refinery Explosion Attorneys

 Employees of ExxonMobil have suffered some serious setbacks in the year 2013.
 In April 2013, a fire struck a Beaumont, TX refinery when the process unit of the plant was shut down for maintenance.
 Following the incident, the Texas Commission on Environmental Quality investigated the plant; since there were no recordable levels of emissions, it was classified as a "flash fire."
 It is believed that the fire sparked when hydrocarbons were released and ignited during repairs to a heat exchanger.

-An estimated 12 of the refinery's employees were seriously injured with critical burns, as well as fractured with broken bones.
+An estimated 12 refinery employees were seriously burned and suffered broken bones.
 Of the injured, seven were taken to Baptist Hospital where three were later transferred to the University of Texas Medical Branch at Galveston for more thorough burn treatments; the five other workers were transported to Christus Hospital-St. Elizabeth.
 One of the contract workers has since passed away from injuries sustained in the fire.
 The fire happened at an ExxonMobil refinery that is part of a 2,400-acre complex, which also includes a chemical and lube plant.
 Per reports, this refinery in particular processed more than 365,000 barrels of crude oil daily and employed more than 2,000 Southeast Texas residents.

 To learn more about the fire, please read any of the following blogs: